$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Old Male Orange Cat

-Another cat, began to urinate outside of her litter box, but after adding more water bowls and feeding stations, this ceased. it may seem like a simple solution but it worth a try.
+Another cat, began to urinate outside of her litter box, but after adding more water bowls and feeding stations, this ceased.
+It may seem like a simple solution but it worth a try.

-Being woken by a cat in the night disturbs your sleep and that of family members and even more so if it happens to be a senior cat who is meowing loudly for no apparent reason.
+Being woken by a cat in the night disturbs your sleep and that of family members and even more so if it happens to be a senior cat, who is meowing loudly for no apparent reason.

 Managing Mobility Problems